Overtourism: How To Visit The World’s Most Overcrowded Destinations [2024]

 • Change the marketing mindset away from the number of tourists to the type of activities they could enjoy.

-Not all these solutions are viable, some are frankly discriminatory, and they won’t all work everywhere.
 But unless authorities confront overtourism and begin finding solutions, some cherished destinations may soon no longer be ours to see.
-I don’t want Venice to be off limits, nor do I want to be banned from Barcelona.
+I don’t want Venice to close its gates, nor do I want to be banned from Barcelona.

-And we, the travelers, can also play a part
+What we, the travelers, can do

 We need to look at HOW, WHERE and WHEN we travel.
 Here are a few tips just to start the conversation.